phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

 The function uses a `while let` loop to handle all tasks in the `task_queue`.
-For each task, it first creates a `Context` type by wrapping a `Waker` instance created from our `DummyWaker` type.
+For each task, it first creates a `Context` type by wrapping a `Waker` instance returned by our `dummy_waker` function.
 Then it invokes the `Task::poll` method with this `Context`.
 If the `poll` method returns `Poll::Ready`, the task is finished and we can continue with the next task.
 If the task is still `Poll::Pending`, we add it to the back of the queue again so that it will be polled again in a subsequent loop iteration.

 #### Trying It